littensy/reflex/docs/docs/reference/reflex/create-broadcast-receiver.md

 ### `receiver.middleware`

-Apply the broadcast receiver [middleware](middleware) to call `requestState` and initialize the client's root producer with the server's shared state.
+Apply the broadcast receiver [middleware](middleware) to call `start` and initialize the client's root producer with the server's shared state.
 It's safe to use the producer before this middleware is applied, and order does not matter.

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>